 Vegan Peach Tart

-Vegan apple tart with a buttery shortcrust pastry and juicy caramelized cinnamon apples.
+Vegan peach tart with a buttery shortcrust pastry and juicy caramelized cinnamon apples.
 You only need 6 common pantry ingredients to make this simple dessert!

 Ingredients